Jetty

 These instructions apply only if you are using managed collection with Managed Service for Prometheus.
 If you are using self-deployed collection, then see the source repository for the JMX exporter for installation information.

 These instructions are provided as an example and are expected to work in most Kubernetes environments.
-If you are having trouble installing an application or exporter due to restrictive security or organizational policies, we recommend you consult open-source documentation for support.
+If you are having trouble installing an application or exporter due to restrictive security or organizational policies, then we recommend you consult open-source documentation for support.

 For information about Jetty, see Jetty.